 - 1. On the Networks page, select Ethernet 1 or Ethernet 2. - 2.
 To activate the interface, set the Enable network interface slider to On.
 The MAC address printed on the housing of the gateway is displayed. - 3.
-To automatically obtain all network parameters via a DHCP server, select Automatic (DHCP) from the Configuration mode drop-down list.
+To automatically obtain all network parameters via a DHCP server, leave the default setting Automatic (DHCP) selected in the Configuration mode drop-down list.

-You do not need to make any entries in the Standard viewing mode.
+You do not need to make any other entries in the Standard viewing mode.
 You can refine the network configuration in the Advanced viewing mode:

-IPv6 autoconfi- guration By default, the slider is set to On , i.e. in addition to the IPv4 ad- dress, an IPv6 address is also automatically configured using IPv6 router advertisements from the network and the DHCPv6 client is started.
+IPv6 autoconfi- guration By default, the slider is set to On , i.e. in addition to the IPv4 address, an IPv6 address is also automatically configured using IPv6 router advertisements from the network and the DHCPv6 client is started.
 Use routes from DHCP server By default, the slider is set to On if the routes/gateways received from the DHCP server are to be registered in the system.
 Set the slider to Off if you only want to access the local network via this interface and access the Internet via another interface if necessary.
-Link-local ad- dressing Set the slider to On if you require a link-local address for local communication within the network segment.
-The gateway generates the link-local address automatically, so that communication within the same network segment is possible with- out DHCP or a static IP address.
-Multicast DNS Set the slider to On if all subscribers in the network are to be addressed directly instead of by request to a DNS server.
-Gateways can then be accessed in the network at <hostname>.local.
-You can find the hostname in SIINEOS on the System &gt; Device page.</hostname>
+Link-local ad- dressing The slider is set to On by default.
+The gateway generates the link-local address automatically, so that communication within the same network segment is possible without DHCP or a static IP address.
+If you do not require a link-local address for local communication within the network segment, deactivate the function.
+Multicast DNS The slider is set to On by default.
+Instead of a request being sent to a DNS server, all subscribers in the network are addressed directly.
+Gateways can then be accessed in the network at <hostname>.lo-cal.
+You can find the hostname in SIINEOS on the System > Device page.</hostname>